serdimoa/charting/Customization-Use-Cases.md

 Charting Library allows you to customize its appearance, the way it displays data, default properties and lots of other things.

 Customizations are client-side and server-side.
 Some of them are made through the constructor, other ones can be made using widget/chart methods.

 Here is the single place where you can find most used customizations and links to their descriptions.

 #### Default instrument and resolution

 Change default symbol (instrument) and resolution (interval).

 Minimum supported resolution is 1 second.

 [[documentation|Widget-Constructor#symbol-interval-mandatory]]

-#### Default visible range (timeframe)
+#### Default visible range (time frame)

 Change time range of bars for the default resolution